 Those opportunities that meet Ellington’s strict requirements will be the subject of further due diligence which will include:

-Once we have completed the full due diligence, and before investing any funds, Ellington and the candidate company will jointly determine go and no-go objectives that must be met to continue.
+Once we have completed the full due diligence and before investing any funds, Ellington and the candidate company will jointly determine to go and no-go objectives that must be met to continue.
 Ellington will fully commit the funding, but it will only be released upon achieving each successful go point.
-This disciplined approach goes far beyond the simple benchmark/milestone methodologies in place today.
+This disciplined approach goes far beyond the simple benchmark/milestone methodologies today.

 Examples of companies that passed and exceeded Ellington’s investment rubric: